 Equipment Needs: An LCD projector; lap top, slide advancer; mobile microphone.

 Eastern Michigan University

-This seminar is intended for engineering students, entry-level manufacturing engineers and all levels of non-manufacturing professionals of the automotive industry.
+This seminar is intended for engineering students, entry-level manufacturing engineers, and all levels of the non-manufacturing professionals of the automotive industry.
 The seminar might be viewed as 80% engineering and 20% technical management in nature.
 The seminar covers the assembly processes, operations management, development of vehicle assembly systems, and process planning pertaining to the automotive manufacturing, specific topics include:

 Restrictions: No set restrictions.
 Three-week advance notice would be appreciated.
 Some scheduling flexibility may be necessary depending on other obligations.

 Equipment Needs: Projector with a computer or a cable to HDMI connect to a laptop for presenting a MS PowerPoint presentation, a laser pointer, a wireless clip-on microphone optionally needed if a large auditorium is planned.

 Ford Motor Company